-Meet the Managing Directors of the Clinical Innovation Platform.
+Meet the Managing Directors of the Clinical Innovation Platform and the administrative team.

 Jake Barralet, PhD